An Unearthly Child

-Sue: They should have called the lead actor William Heartless.top
+Sue: They should have called the lead actor William Heartless.

-The violence continues to amaze her.
-By the time Za has smashed Kal’s head in with a boulder, she has practically turned into Mary Whitehouse.
+The violence continues to amaze her, and when Za smashes Kal’s head in with a boulder, Sue turns into Mary Whitehouse.

 Sue: I just don’t see how they got away with this.
-You assume that things were a lot tamer back in the past but this is brutal stuff, and certainly inappropriate for the time slot it went out in.
+You assume that things must have been a lot tamer in the past, but this is brutal stuff, and completely inappropriate for its time slot.

-Sue is also surprised (but in a good way) that the regulars are very keen on simply legging it back to the TARDIS so they can leave the bickering tribe to their own devices.
-And she is increasingly annoyed at just how quickly and easily Susan has gone from being an enigmatic protagonist to a whimpering child.
-She’s not that impressed by the claustrophobic feel to the programme, either, even when I explain to her that they are probably working in the most inappropriate television studio imaginable.
+She’s also surprised (but in a good way) that the regulars want to leg it back to the TARDIS so they can leave the bickering tribes to their own devices.
+However, she’s increasingly annoyed at how quickly and easily Susan has gone from being an enigmatic protagonist to a whimpering child.
+She isn’t impressed by the claustrophobic feel to the programme, either, even when I explain to her they’re working in the most inappropriate television studio imaginable.

-Sue: This looks pretty cheap by today’s standards, but I can see that back then it must have looked acceptable.
-If you really squint at it.
+Sue: This looks pretty cheap by today’s standards, but I can see how it must have seemed acceptable back then.
+If you squint at it.

-When our heroes finally make it back to the TARDIS, Sue is relieved that this particular journey has come to an end.
+When our heroes make it back to the TARDIS, my wife is relieved that this particular adventure has finally come to an end.

 Sue: Look at the state of them!
 What a mess.
-I’m amazed that no one seems to be very heroic so far.
-I can’t tell who we are supposed to root for from one minute to the next.
-And there was far too much grunting!
+I’m amazed that no one seems to be very heroic in this thing so far.
+I can’t tell who we’re supposed to root for from one moment to the next.
+And there was too much grunting!

-When the ship’s radiation meter jumps into the red/darker shade of grey, Sue lets out a tiny “Ooh”; either she’s humouring me or she’s genuinely interested in what happens next.top
+When the ship’s radiation meter jumps into the red/darker shade of grey, Sue lets out a tiny, “Oooh”.
+Either she’s humouring me or she genuinely wants to know what happens next.

 When I ask my wife to score the four episodes collectively known as – actually, let’s not get into that now – she doesn’t hesitate: